AdobeDocs/experience-cloud.en/help/website-implementation/analytics.md

 To add plug-ins, you need to add a function called doPlugins.
 This function is not added by default, but once added, is handled by the AppMeasurement library, and is called last when a hit is being sent into Adobe Analytics.
 Therefore, you can use this function to run some JavaScript to set variables that are easier set this way.

-1. While still in the Analytics extension, scroll down and expand the section titled `Configure Tracking Using Custom Code.`
+1. While still in the Analytics extension, scroll down and expand the section titled `Configure Tracker Using Custom Code.`
 1. Click **[!UICONTROL Open Editor]**
 1. Paste the following code into the code editor: